raspberrypilearning/getting-started-web-dev/en/step_9.md

 [[[web-animate-span]]]

-You can create your own class to make a new style.
+You can create your own class to make a new style:

 [[[web-add-class]]]